 Diversity from the Start

 From the beginning, the student body was diverse.
-Similar to today, there were business owners, politicians, managers and administrators, health care and human service workers, and educators, as well Jazz musicians, artists, writers, Vietnam veterans, and housewives—for whom returning to school was a great act of courage.
+Similar to today, there were business owners, politicians, managers and administrators, health care and human service workers, and educators, as well Jazz musicians, artists, writers, Vietnam veterans, and stay-at-home moms—for whom returning to school was a great act of courage.

 Changing with the Times

-For nearly 50 years, UMass UWW has continued to be a pioneer in the field of adult education, implementing community-based programming, introducing the part-time student experience as well as blended courses to the UMass Amherst campus, and offering degrees 100% online.
-And although faces have changed over the years and we're not in the old farmhouse anymore, our mission remains the same—to help adult students just like you finish your first bachelor's degree at a world-class university.
+For fifty years, UWW has continued to be a pioneer in the field of adult education and prior learning assessment, implementing community-based programming, introducing the part-time student experience as well as blended courses to the UMass Amherst campus, and offering degrees 100% online.
+And although faces have changed over the years and we're not in that tiny office anymore, our mission remains the same—to help adult students complete their first bachelor's degrees at a world-class public university.